 “To Arthur!
 Guinness has created a new drinking holiday that is ridiculed yet highly widely celebrated” – Sept.
-27, 2012 – Wrote this after a trip to Ireland in August, discovered this growing Guinness holiday.
+27, 2012 – Wrote this after a trip to Ireland in August where I learned about this growing Guinness holiday.

 “The New King of Lanai” – June 27, 2012 – Reported from Lanai on the community reaction to Oracle CEO Larry Ellison buying most of the Hawaiian island.

 “Should Couples Be Wary of Cohabitation?” – April 16, 2012 – Considering cohabitation and and its fallout.

 “Character Studies: Claire from Modern Family” – March 1, 2012 – As part of Slate’s series of TV show character analyses, I argued that Claire Dunphy from ABC’s Modern Family should be more popular among the show’s fans.

 “As Husband Faces Murder Charges, Military Wives Rally Around Karilyn Bales” – March 26, 2012 – This XXFactor blog was my first person take on the support the wife of accused Afghanistan shooter Robert Bales was receiving from fellow military spouses.

 “Ash Wednesday Do’s and Don’ts: Do you have to keep the ashes on your face until bedtime?” – Feb.
 22, 2012.
 This Explainer column looked at whether Rick Santorum or Newt Gingrich might wear Ash Wednesday ashes during a televised debate that fell on the religious holy day.

 “Who Will Grab the Butter Baton?” – Jan.
 19, 2012 – This Browbeat blog post focused on Paula Deen’s announcement that she has diabetes and looked at potential successors to her buttery cuisine queen title.